TritonDataCenter/rfd/rfd/0053/README.md

 make this useful to administrators without introducing too much additional complexity.

-## Exposed Options
+## Alternatives for Exposing Options

+There are two different ways we could choose to expose control of the pool topology to the administrator.

 ### Exposing RAID Stripe Options

-There are two different ways we could choose to expose the pool topology.
-The first is to describe pool layouts in a style similar to `disklayout(1M)`. `disklayout(1M)` has the notion of different layouts, like `mirror`, that describe how disks are laid out.
+The first alternative is to describe pool layouts in a style similar to `disklayout(1M)`. `disklayout(1M)` has the notion of different layouts, like `mirror`, that describe how disks are laid out.
 The supported profiles today are:

+* single - Indicating a single drive should be used for the pool.
 * mirror - Indicating drives should be mirrored and then striped.
 * raidz1 - Indicating that drives should be put into a RAID-Z1 stripe
 * raidz2 - Indicating that drives should be put into RAID-Z2 stripes

-If we moved forward with this, we need to also add support for the
-following:

-* raidz3 - Indicating that drives should be put into a RAID-Z3 stripe

 Note that this is only intended to allow the operator to have a broad level of specification.
 This is not meant to allow or force the operator